 Note also that each browser contains native settings for both cookies and scripts.
 It's also possible to install add-on software which gives us greater control over cookies, and over scripts, in either browser.
 Additionally, some anti-malware and firewall suites, installed to the operating system, will contain cookie and / or script control software.
 All of these possible security components may need to be configured to allow for these many domains involved.

-So check your browser security settings, and decide how much trust you can provide for scripts, provided by the various Google domains.
+So check your browser security settings, and decide how much trust you can provide for scripts, provided by the various Blogger and Google domains.

 - google.com can always be trusted.